Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

-\paragraph{Within-family lineage (selected).} Applied to consecutive-generation pairs within each vendor's family, this test gives a surprisingly varied picture of release practices: \begin{itemize}[leftmargin=*] \item \textbf{OpenAI GPT-5 family.} GPT-5, GPT-5-pro and GPT-5-think form a tight shared-base cluster ($\mathrm{HSS} = 0.51, 0.53$).
-But every ``\texttt{.x}'' transition---GPT-5 $\to$ 5.1, 5.1 $\to$ 5.2, 5.2-pro $\to$ 5.3, and 5.3 $\to$ 5.4---has $\mathrm{HSS} \leq 0.08$ on 12--49 joint-wrong probes.
-This is the retrained regime.
-The data supports the folklore that GPT-5.3 and GPT-5.4 are not post-trains of GPT-5 but independent training runs, most likely from scratch or from a significantly changed base.
-GPT-5.4 vs. GPT-5.4-pro ($\mathrm{HSS} = 0.11$, 71 joint-wrong) is instead a lineage pair, consistent with a shared base differentiated only at the alignment stage. \item \textbf{Anthropic Claude Opus.} Opus 4 $\to$ 4.1 is clear lineage ($\mathrm{HSS} = 1.00$, 7 joint-wrong; also supported by Anthropic's own description of 4.1 as a post-training update).
-Opus 4.5 $\to$ 4.6 is weak lineage ($\mathrm{HSS} = 0.10$, 30 joint-wrong) and Opus 4.6 $\to$ 4.7 is retrained ($\mathrm{HSS} = 0.00$, 17 joint-wrong).
-Sonnet shows the same pattern: 4.5 $\to$ 4.6 is retrained ($\mathrm{HSS} = 0.09$, 11 joint-wrong). \item \textbf{Google Gemini.} Every cross-generation Flash and Pro pair is retrained (Flash 2.0 $\to$ 2.5: $\mathrm{HSS} = 0.00$, 55 joint-wrong; Flash 2.5 $\to$ 3: $0.06$, 18; Pro 2.5 $\to$ 3.1: $0.03$, 35).
-Gemini generations appear to be full re-trains, not post-training increments. \item \textbf{DeepSeek V3.} V3 $\to$ V3.1 ($\mathrm{HSS} = 0.23$) and V3.1 $\to$ V3.2 ($0.28$) are both in the lineage regime, consistent with incremental continued pretraining on a shared base. \item \textbf{Zhipu GLM.} GLM 4.5 $\to$ 4.6 (retrained, $0.04$), 4.6 $\to$ 4.7 (lineage, $0.20$), 4.7 $\to$ 5 (retrained, $0.02$) alternate, consistent with a pattern of minor point releases interleaved with full retrains. \end{itemize}
+\paragraph{Within-family lineage (selected).} Applied to consecutive-generation pairs within each vendor's family, this test gives a varied picture of release practices---though the joint-wrong counts are small (7--71 probes), so individual provenance calls are suggestive, not conclusive, and cannot be independently verified for closed models: \begin{itemize}[leftmargin=*] \item \textbf{OpenAI GPT-5 family.} GPT-5, GPT-5-pro and GPT-5-think form a tight shared-base cluster ($\mathrm{HSS} = 0.56, 0.52$).
+But every ``\texttt{.x}'' transition---GPT-5 $\to$ 5.1, 5.1 $\to$ 5.2, 5.2-pro $\to$ 5.3, and 5.3 $\to$ 5.4---has $\mathrm{HSS} < 0.10$ on 11--48 joint-wrong probes.
+This is the retrained regime, consistent with GPT-5.3 and GPT-5.4 being independent training runs rather than post-trains of GPT-5---though the fingerprint cannot distinguish a from-scratch run from a substantially changed base.
+GPT-5.4 vs. GPT-5.4-pro ($\mathrm{HSS} = 0.10$, 69 joint-wrong) is instead a lineage pair, consistent with a shared base differentiated only at the alignment stage. \item \textbf{Anthropic Claude Opus.} Opus 4 $\to$ 4.1 is clear lineage ($\mathrm{HSS} = 0.89$, 9 joint-wrong; also supported by Anthropic's own description of 4.1 as a post-training update).
+Opus 4.5 $\to$ 4.6 ($\mathrm{HSS} = 0.09$, 33 joint-wrong) and Opus 4.6 $\to$ 4.7 ($\mathrm{HSS} = 0.00$, 15 joint-wrong) are both in the retrained regime.
+Sonnet 4.5 $\to$ 4.6 sits at the lineage boundary ($\mathrm{HSS} = 0.13$, 15 joint-wrong). \item \textbf{Google Gemini.} Every cross-generation Flash and Flash-Lite pair is retrained (Flash 2.0 $\to$ 2.5: $\mathrm{HSS} = 0.02$, 48 joint-wrong; Flash 2.5 $\to$ 3: $0.07$, 15; Flash-Lite 2.5 $\to$ 3.1: $0.03$, 70).
+Gemini generations appear to be full re-trains, not post-training increments. \item \textbf{DeepSeek V3.} V3 $\to$ V3.1 ($\mathrm{HSS} = 0.23$, lineage) and V3.1 $\to$ V3.2 ($0.33$, at the shared-base boundary) are consistent with incremental continued pretraining on a shared base. \item \textbf{Zhipu GLM.} GLM 4.5 $\to$ 4.6 (retrained, $0.04$), 4.6 $\to$ 4.7 (lineage, $0.21$), 4.7 $\to$ 5 (retrained, $0.01$) alternate, consistent with a pattern of minor point releases interleaved with full retrains. \end{itemize}